 Students in the major may specialize in broadcast, print or photojournalism, with an emphasis across the specializations on multimedia storytelling.
 Students learn to develop their written “voice,” craft compelling broadcast scripts, or frame and edit images for TV, online or print outlets.

-Courses in the major emphasize an ethical approach and a grounding in professional procedures.
+The department -- recently ranked as the second-best in the nation -- emphasizes an ethical approach and a grounding in professional procedures.
 The first-of-its-kind John Curley Center for Sports Journalism also provides special experiences and programming.

 Potential Internships & Employeers

 The primary goal of the Department of Journalism is to help educate students for careers as writers, reporters, editors and photographers.

 Careers may be found with magazines, newspapers, online publications, television and radio.
 Many opportunities also exist with the government, industry and the non-profit sector.
 Some journalism majors, because of their flexible and valuable skill set, work in a variety of communications and public relations roles.

 Where You'll Find Our Alumni

 Managing Director, Mercury Public Affairs // Former AP White House Correspondent

 VP of PR and Social Media, The Ad Council

 Author: The Kings of New York, Bigger Than the Game // Staff Writer, grantland.com